Stephen King says, about life as a writer:

 I’m hardly an artist.
 But that’s one of my favorite quotes.

-Now get out there and write, my loves.
+Now get out there and write.

 P.D.
 This was long.
 But hey.
 I’m going to be putting together a Chorizo Chronicles book one of these days.
 So I’d better get used to working harder.
 Will the book be a success or a complete failure?
 I’m not sure… But the only way to find out is to try.